-The component that schedules and runs the resource checks is called the resource checker.
-The rate at which these checks happen is called the check interval.
-There's an obvious tradeoff, whereby the more frequently you poll, the bigger the strain on Concourse (as well as the external source), however if you want to pick up those new commits as quickly as possible, then you need to poll as often as possible.
+CONCOURSE_LIDAR_SCANNER_INTERVAL).
+There's an obvious tradeoff, whereby the more frequently you poll, the bigger the strain on Concourse (as well as the external source).
+However, if you want to pick up those new commits as quickly as possible, then you need to poll as often as possible.

 The resource checker uses the

 interval in order to figure out if a resource needs to be checked.
 A resource's

 check_every interval dictates how often it should be checked for new versions, with a default of 1 minute.
 If that seems like a lot of checking, it is, but it's how Concourse keeps everything snappy.
 You can configure this interval independently for each resource using

 If your external service supports it, you can set

 to eliminate the need for periodic checking altogether.
 If a